artainmo/web-development/backend/PostgreSQL/README.md

 ALTER TABLE tableName
 DROP COLUMN columnName1,
 DROP COLUMN columnName2;</pre>
+distinct is used to indicate that only distinct/unique values should be copied to new table, not using it would copy all values.<br>
 After the two tables have to become relational through foreign keys and/or cross-reference-tables.<br>
 Finally in new tables applicable constraints can be set.

-But normalization (thus separating data in multiple tables) can come at the cost of queries necessitating joins, making them more complex.
+But normalization (thus separating data in multiple tables) can come at the cost of some queries necessitating joins, making them more complex.

 ## Free tutorials